 During class sessions, I frequently assume the role of a facilitator to encourage a discussion that includes perspectives from a variety of viewpoints and, secondly, to help pull together prevailing analyses and recommendations.
 The direction and quality of a discussion is the collective responsibility of the class.
-During the debates and CFO sessions, I will take notes but will not facilitate the discussions.
-As a result, all students (not just debate teams) will need to be self-starting throughout the session.
+During the board meetings and CFO sessions, I will take notes but will not facilitate the discussions.
+As a result, all students (not just board meeting teams) will need to be self-starting throughout the session.

 To underscore the importance of participation, 17% percent of the course grade are allocated to class participation.
-Your participation on debate teams for your two debates is graded separately and is not part of the oral participation grade.
+Your participation on board meeting teams for your two board meetings is graded separately and is not part of the oral participation grade.